spraakbanken/sparv-pipeline/docs/user_manual.md

 ### Software for Analysing other Languages
 Sparv can use different third-party software for analyzing corpora in other languages than Swedish.

-<a name="language_table"></a>The following is a list over the languages currently supported by the corpus pipeline,
-their language codes (ISO 639-3) and which tools Sparv can use to analyze them:
+The following is a list over the languages currently supported by the corpus pipeline, their language codes (ISO 639-3) and which tools Sparv can use to analyze them:

 Language       |ISO Code   |Analysis Tool :--------------|:----------|:-------------